Soypete/WebServices-in-3-weeks/database/README.md

 # Day 2 Databases and your Go app

-This section of the course contains examples and exercises for effectively leveraging a database in the backend of your Web services..
+This section of the course contains examples and exercises for effectively leveraging a database in the backend of your Web services.
 The following are examples of finished exercises for day 2 of the [O'reilly Media Online Learning Course](https://www.oreilly.com/live-events/go-for-web-development-in-3-weeks/0636920091015/).
 They can be completed by following along with the instruction or independently.

 ## Exercise 1